sics-iot/calipso/gateway/readme.md

 ## Description

+A gateway is a critical place that can be used in order to save energy [1,2].
 This gateway offers an interface between HTTP requests and CoAP resources.
 When an HTTP requests is received by the gateway, it's translated into a CoAP request.
 Then the gateway is going to lookup in the cache if the information is already available.
 If it is then the cached version is sent back as an answer and a communication to the wireless sensor network is avoided.
 If a cached version of the information is missing, a CoAP request is issued.
 When the result of the CoAP request is available, it's stored in the cache for later use and delivered to the client.

 We use Java to generate CoAP requests and receive HTTP requests.
 We use redis as a back-end to our cache.